-Professor Dahlen says that the idea was to to ensure expecting mums are able to make an informed decision.
+Professor Dahlen says that the idea was to ensure expecting mums are able to make an informed decision.

 “This is about getting health providers to provide evidence-based care and evidence-based information.
 So that women can make informed decisions,” Professor Dahlen said.

-“Currently in maternity care when we inform women about risk when it comes to intervention we tell them about short-term risks.
+“Currently in maternity care when we inform women about risk when it comes to the intervention we tell them about short-term risks.
 We are not ever having a conversation about potential long-term risks.”

 “It is important that women and their partners have all the information about both short and long-term effects of intervention in order to make truly informed decisions about care,” she further added.

 Natural vs. C-section: What will you choose?

 While this study is groundbreaking, it cannot really answer the one crucial question: Will natural birth take precedence over birth interventions?

 Well, we leave that decision up to you.
 But as mentioned in our previous article, with benefits ranging from medical to emotional in both the long-term and immediate, natural birth is a preferred option.